 Diversity, Equity & Inclusion (DEI)

-DEi Multicultural Student Center's goal is to educate, embrace, and encourage as we provide inclusive spaces for students, faculty, and staff.
+DEI Center's goal is to educate, embrace, and encourage as we provide inclusive spaces for students, faculty, and staff.

 The Center for elearning at Gateway is in place to assist instructors and students with online learning.
 We are your go to place for most things Blackboard at Gateway.
 We help students with course issues.